kolinsturt/kolinsturt.github.io/_posts/2013-04-03-ecdsa_in_openssl.md

 Elliptic Curve Cryptography - ECC, is a modern set of algorithms based on elliptic curves over finite fields.
 ECC keys are smaller in size and faster to generate than other standards such as RSA.
 A key of 256-bits offers a very strong level of security.
 You use the private key for signing and the public key for verifying.
 That way, you can exchange the public key without worrying about compromising the private key.

+To get started, create an elliptic curve key-pair.
+You can sign strings or files that your application parses using the elliptic curve keypair.
+Make sure you store your private key in a place that never traverses the network.
+Here are the OpenSSL commands to create signatures and work with the keypair:

+#### Generating a Private Key:

+ sudo openssl ecparam -name secp256k1 -genkey -noout -out secp256k1-PrivateKey.pem

+#### Generating the Corresponding Public Key:

+sudo openssl ec -in secp256k1-PrivateKey.pem -pubout -out secp256k1-PublicKey.pem

+#### Creating a Signature:

+  openssl dgst -sha1 -sign private.pem fileToSign.xml > signature.bin

+* Older OpenSSL versions use `-ecdsa-with-SHA1` in place of the `-sha` parameter.

+#### Base64 Encoding the Signature:

+  openssl enc -base64 -in signature.bin -out signature.txt

+* Remove line breaks for compatibility across platforms.

+#### Verifying Using the Command Line (optional)

+First Base64 decode the signature:

+  openssl enc -base64 -d -in signature.txt -out signatureDec.bin

+Then verify the binary signature:

+  openssl dgst -ecdsa-with-SHA1 -verify public.pem -signature signatureDec.bin test.xml

+#### Verifying in Your App

 Unlike RSA, you do not need to hash the data prior to signing with ECDSA.
 You'll support verifying both binary and text files with an `isBinary` flag.
 It's redundant to open the file to verify and then open it again to read it's contence once verified.
 You'll add a `fileData` variable to pass in to the function that returns the bytes read if verified.
 Here's an example implementation in OpenSSL:

     bool InputValidator::verifyFile(const std::string filenameString, const std::string signatureString, const bool isBinary, std::vector<u_int8_t> *fileData)